Guillermo Villalobos (gridiron football)

 Guillermo Alberto Villalobos Zanabria (born 24 July 1991) is a Mexican professional gridiron football wide receiver for the Mexicas CDMX of the Liga de Fútbol Americano Profesional (LFA).
 He played college football at ITESM CEM.
 Villalobo was drafted in the 2019 CFL-LFA Draft and played during two seasons for the Ottawa Redblacks of the Canadian Football League (CFL).

-Early years
+Early life

 Villalobos has played American football since he was five years old.
 His father also played college football with the Águilas Blancas of the Instituto Politécnico Nacional.
 Villalobos started in lower categories playing for several teams of the Atizapán area in Greater Mexico City.
 After finishing high school, he was offered a scholarship to play football in the Borregos Salvajes CEM.

 College career

 Villalobos joined the ITESM CEM college football team, one of the most successful programs in Mexico, where he earned a major in Business Administration.
 Despite never winning a championship, Villalobos had a successful career: in 2015 he achieved the single-season receiving yards league record with 1230 yards in 35 catches.

 After graduating, Villalobos spent one year without playing football until 2016, when he was selected by the Eagles of the newly established Liga de Fútbol Americano Profesional (LFA).